Our Fab Lab is an advanced workshop space for rapid prototyping and computer-based design.

 ^Graphic above is © 2014 IDEO LP.
 All rights reserved. http://designthinkingforlibraries.com

-Our Fab Lab is a public engagement program of Illinois Informatics.
+The CUC Fab Lab is a public engagement program as part of Informatics.

 We work with a variety of units, including The iSchool, College of Education, College of Fine and Applied Arts, University of Illinois Extension, Department of Business Administration and National Center for Super Computing Applications to collaborate on grants, facilitate classes and support research.